 If you need to live off-campus, you must request an exemption to the On-Campus Housing Policy for review by University Housing Services.
 If you wish to live off-campus, you must complete an On-Campus Release Request.

-University Housing may grant exemptions to the on-campus housing policy for and individuals circumstance related to marital status, proximity of home to campus, as well as other factors.
+University Housing may grant exemptions to the on-campus housing policy for an individuals circumstance related to marital status, proximity of parent or guardian’s home to campus, as well as other factors.
 Although an exemption is submitted, it does not guarantee approval.
 Any exemption to the University On-Campus Housing Policy must be approved in writing by University Housing Services prior to the beginning of the contract period for which the exemption is requested.
 The availability of exemptions will be limited to students with demonstrated need once spaces for the incoming class are allotted.

-Sophomore students that are activated members of fraternities and sororities and wish to reside in their organization’s house must apply for an exemption prior to July 15.
+Sophomore students that are active members of fraternities and sororities and wish to reside in their organization’s house must apply for an exemption prior to July 15.
 Exemptions to reside in a fraternity or sorority house are only considered on a full academic year basis; they are not considered for spring semester only.
 The sorority or fraternity chapter must be in good standing with the University.
-Any exemption to live in a sorority or fraternity on probation will not be granted.If you wish to apply for an exemption to live off campus:
+Any exemption to live in a sorority or fraternity on probation will not be granted.

 Note: If you have already completed an off-campus meal plan application, University apartment application, or signed housing contract, please contact University Housing Services at (309) 438-8611.

-Spring 2017 exemptions for new admits will be available on October 4, 2016.
+Spring 2018 exemptions for new admits will be available on October 3.

 See the University On-Campus Housing Policy for additional information.